alexpedrini/alexpedrini.github.io/_pages/research.md

 ---

-## Mapping HII Regions and PDRs in NGC 628 {#hii-pdrs}
+## Mapping HII Regions and PDRs {#hii-pdrs}
 <div style="float:left; margin-right:20px; width:400px;">
   <img src="/assets/images/paper1_screen.jpg" alt="Example Map" style="width:100%;">
 </div>

-I identify and map **HII regions** (ionized hydrogen) and **PDRs** (photodissociation regions) in nearby galaxies using tracers such as Hα emission and PAH features.
-These maps reveal how young stars shape the surrounding interstellar medium.
+With the **James Webb Space Telescope**, we have the opportunity to identify HII regions and photo-dissociation regions (PDRs) at a resolution of a few parsec in nearby galaxies.
+These regions are direct products of stellar feedback from emerging young star clusters.
+In the Near Infrared, HII regions are traced by recombination lines (e.g., Pa$\alpha$ at 1.87 $\mu$m).
+PDRs are colder and denser and here molecules such as polycyclic aromatic hydrocarbons (PAHs) can survive, making possible to observe them at 3.3 $\mu$m with JWST/NIRCam and 7.7 $\mu$m with JWST/MIRI.
+I have developed a methodology to identify these regions and I studied how PAHs get destroyed in intense stellar environment.
+You can find the correponding paper **[here](https://iopscience.iop.org/article/10.3847/1538-4357/ad534d)**, where I am the corresponding author.
+In the figure, taken from the aforememntioned paper, I show a star forming complex, where HII regions are identified with orange contours, and PDRs in white.

 <div style="clear:both;"></div>

 ---

-## Star Cluster Identification {#star-clusters}
+## Identification of emerging young star clusters {#star-clusters}
 <div style="float:right; margin-left:20px; width:400px;">
   <img src="/assets/images/M83_clusters.png" alt="Star Cluster Zoom" style="width:100%;">
 </div>

 Using high-resolution imaging from HST and JWST, I detect and classify young star clusters.
 This allows us to connect their properties to their environment and evolutionary stage.

 <div style="clear:both;"></div>